matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 which has already been covered in multiple formats [^2][^3].
 The problem has been read from the user code but not reformulated yet.
-In compiler terms, MOI appears after the parsing phase: the user code has been reckognized and transformed into corresponding internal structures.
+In compiler terms, MOI appears after the parsing phase: the user code has been recognized and transformed into corresponding internal structures.

 {{% toc %}}